supertechft/ROS_Create3_Agent/README.md

 - Chat history is managed by a custom Python list in `web/app.py` (not by ROSA)
 - Robot state is updated via callback and shown in the web UI `script.js`.

+### Threading and Concurrency Architecture

+This project uses both Python's `threading` and `concurrent.futures` modules to keep the ROS node, web server, and long-running tasks responsive and non-blocking:

+- The ROS 2 node is continuously spun in a background thread (see `agent.py`), ensuring ROS callbacks (like robot state updates) are always processed, even while the web server or other tasks are running.
+- The Flask web server runs in its own thread, serving the dashboard and API endpoints independently from ROS spinning.
+- The `ros_create3_agent/utils/ros_threading.py` module defines two `ThreadPoolExecutor` pools:
+  - One for blocking ROS operations (e.g., `rclpy.spin_until_future_complete`), used in robot tool implementations like movement and docking.
+  - One for general background tasks (such as LLM calls), used to offload long-running computations from the main thread.
+- All blocking or long-running operations (robot actions, LLM calls) are executed in these thread pools, so the dashboard remains live and robot state updates are always processed in real time.

+**Why both are needed:**
+- `threading` is ideal for persistent background loops (like spinning the ROS node or running the Flask server).
+- `concurrent.futures` is best for managing pools of short-lived or concurrent tasks (like robot actions and LLM processing).

+This combination ensures the agent can process ROS events, serve the web dashboard, and handle user commands all at the same time, without freezing or blocking.

 ---

 ## Project Structure